k-stz/gowebserv/README.md

 Accept: */*
 ```

+Note: Per the standard all lines in HTTP have to be delimited with CR-LF (`\r\n`), (that's the internet standard in most protocols).
+But clients will usually give you leeway by also accepting a single newline with `\n`.

 This is the HTTP request, using the GET method on the URL path /.

-The web server can now send an HTTP response by writing the following directly into the client socket:
+The web server can now send an HTTP response by writing the headers (here: Content-Lenght, Content-Type) and body (here: "Hello World!\r\n") directly into the client socket:

 ```sh
 HTTP/1.1 404